SouthGreenPlatform/culebrONT/docs/source/INSTALL.rst

 4. Export CulebrONT to PATH
 ---------------------------

-Through the `submit_culebront.sh` script snakemake creates a pipeline from the configuration file you give him.
-You need to indicate to `submit_culebront.sh` where culebront is installed, so you need export path of CulebrONT installation.
+Snakemake creates a pipeline from the ``config.yaml`` configuration file you give him (using snakemake command line directly or through the `submit_culebront.sh` script).
+In any case, you need to indicate to Snakemake where CulebrONT was installed, so you can export CulebrONT to $PATH variable...

 .. code-block:: bash